yohanis-tadese/My-Development-Setup/README.md

 ### Postman used in the development

-`HTTP response status codes` Postman is an API platform for building and using APIs.
+`Postman` Postman is an API platform for building and using APIs.
 Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster..[Link &rarr;](https://www.postman.com/downloads/)

-### Express used in the development

-`HTTP response status codes` HTTP response status codes indicate whether a specific HTTP request has been successfully completed.
-Responses are grouped in five classes:.[Link &rarr;](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)

 # AI tool used in the developments

 ### Opean AI chatGPT

 `chatGpt` ChatGPT can produce both useful and unusable code.
 For best results, provide clear and detailed prompts..
 [Link &rarr;](https://chat.openai.com/)

+# Mostly used links to improve developments

+### HTTP response status codes

+`HTTP response status codes` HTTP response status codes indicate whether a specific HTTP request has been successfully completed.
+Responses are grouped in five classes:.[Link &rarr;](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)